-HOMETOWN HYPE: While the NASCAR Cup Series will make its final stop on the 2020 circuit, Phoenix Raceway holds special meaning for one member of the No. 24 team.
-Michael “Too Tall” Madill, the rear suspension mechanic for the No. 24 Axalta team, hails from Glendale, Arizona, approximately 30 minutes from the track.
-At the age of 16, he made the move to North Carolina to begin his NASCAR career.
-Now 31 years old, Madill is finishing his 12th season in the sport and his third with the No. 24 team.
+HOMETOWN HYPE: Phoenix Raceway holds a special meaning for one member of the No. 24 team.
+Michael “Too Tall” Madill, the rear suspension mechanic for the No. 24 team, hails from Glendale, Arizona, approximately 30 minutes from Phoenix Raceway.
+At the age of 16, he made the move to North Carolina to begin his career in NASCAR.
+Now 32 years old, Madill is embarking on his 12th season in the sport and his third with the No. 24 crew.

 William Byron, driver of the No. 24 Chevrolet Camaro ZL1 1LE, on what to expect returning to Phoenix Raceway this season: “When we went to Phoenix earlier this season, it was a good experimental race for us.
 It was still early on in the year, and we were still getting Rudy (Fugle) up to speed in the Cup Series.
 I think we learned a lot that race, but unfortunately not a ton will apply when we go back this weekend.
 With everything we’ve learned throughout the year, the car will be set up completely different and the track will handle differently, as well.
 The good thing is we will have practice this time around.
 With this being the final race, you know everyone will bring their best equipment, but we will have the time to really dial it in before the race.
 You just don’t want to cross the fine line of dialing yourself in or dialing yourself out.”